 The General, without an army, celebrated his imaginary victory with gusto.
 Everyone raised a glass to the savior of the city.
 When the night came to a fever pitch, everything suddenly went black, and in what seemed like a moment later, Macanroy was waking up on a couch in the darkroom.
 His head throbbed, and the awful taste lingering in his dry mouth aggravated his churning stomach.

 "Ugghh," he groaned as he closed his eyes and turned over.
 He could hear what sounded like the muffled bursts of thunder and assumed it must be raining besides that everything was quiet.
 After a few moments, the hungover General fell back into the restorative sanctuary of sleep.

 When Macanroy opened his eyes again, he wasn't sure how much time had gone by, but it felt as though the whole day had been lost.
 He could still hear the thunder.

 When he left the room, he realized he was still at the venue, but there were no guests or even staff.

 "Hello?" he called out, but no one answered.

 He shuffled through the hallway and went through a set of double doors leading back into the ballroom.
 Everyone was gone, but nothing had been cleaned up.
-Glasses with various amounts of drink in them covered the tables, bags and other personal effects had also been left behind.
+Glasses with various amounts of drink in them covered the tables, bags, and other personal effects had also been left behind.
 There was an ear tearing blast followed by the sound of shattering glass.
 Macanroy raced to the window and looked down on the city.
-Shells were falling on downtown Philadelphia.
+Shells were falling in downtown Philadelphia.

 "Oh fuck," groaned Macanroy.